Clare Greet

 Clare Greet (14 June 1871 – 14 February 1939) was an English stage and film actress.

-She began on stage in Shakespeare with the Ben Greet Company.
-She appeared in 26 films between 1921 and 1939, including seven films directed by (and one produced by) Alfred Hitchcock.
-She was born in Leicestershire and died in London.
+She began on stage in Shakespeare with the Ben Greet Company and later played many roles in the West End between 1907 and 1938.
+The premieres in which she played included Bernard Shaw's The Doctor's Dilemma, Major Barbara and Androcles and the Lion.
+She appeared in films between 1921 and 1939.